Part 3 0f 3

 The mental state can be compared to the anatomy of the brain.

-If we were considering the brain, we’d say the frontal lobe of the brain controls the movement of your legs when you’re walking.
+If we were considering the brain, we’d say the brain’s frontal lobe controls the movement of your legs when you’re walking.

 If we were considering the mind, we’d say your conscious mind decides to walk.

-In the first instance, we’re speaking of the part of the brain that controls the walking action.
+In the first instance, we’re speaking of the brain’s part in controlling the ability to walk.